SarahMcN25/pands-problem-sheet/README.md

 #### - There are two ways of using functions; def statements and lambda statements (VanderPlas 2016, p.
 41).
 #### - A def statement is useful for any type of function whereas a lambda statement is used for creating short anonymous functions (VanderPlas 2016, p.
 41).
 #### - I have chosen to use a def statement as I want to define and organise my functions so they can be easily accessed and used again (VanderPlas 2016, p.
 42).
 #### - For this program I created my own function for calculating approximation of positive floating-point number's square root.
-I called it: newtonSqrt(num).
+I called it: newtonsqrt(num).
 #### - The idea of Newton's method according to the above website is to use an estimated guess for A and then repeatedly use the answer in the formula as A until the correct answer is obtained. <<https://www.math.ubc.ca/~anstee/math104/newtonmethod.pdf>> <<https://www.school-for-champions.com/algebra/square_root_approx.htm#.YEkLyU5xfIX>>
 #### - I based my code on Newton's formula; √ N ≈ ½(N/A + A) found at <<https://www.school-for-champions.com/algebra/square_root_approx.htm#.YEkLyU5xfIX>>
 #### - In this program I decided to divide the input number by 4 as my educated guess.